Theabdelkader/Communicate-Data-Findings-Ford-GoBike-System/README.md

 ## key insights for presentation

 - main characteristics of the dataset
-- There is correlation between sunday and saturday with the duration that means the bike is used at high level in weekends.
+- There is correlation between sunday and saturday with the duration that means the bike is used atleast level in weekends.
 - customer type has the longer trips duration than the subscriber.
 - features of interest ( trip duration, member gender, user type, trip start time, and member age)
 - Duration and Age groups with respect to other features